 Completing a refinance In California can be easier than a purchase and at JB Mortgage Capital, Inc. we’ll do everything to make sure the process is efficient, smooth, and fast.

 We offer some of the best refinance rates in California.
 30-year, 20-year, and 15-year fixed-rates are our most popular terms.

 Why are our refinance rates in California so low?

 It starts with how we utilize the latest technology to not only help close your transaction as fast as possible but also to help keep our costs down.

 We also have a unique way of doing business as well that provides the client with a better overall experience and further reduces our costs when it comes to processing your application.

-Most mortgage companies In California will pass you from one department to the next during the loan process.
-In some cases the borrower will work with as many as 4 or 5 different people.
+Most mortgage companies will pass you from one department to the next during the loan process.
+In some cases, the borrower will work with as many as 4 or 5 different people.